 According to Lending Tree, the average auto loan APR was 9.46% in 2020.
 Granted, that included everyone and all extremes.
 On the low side, borrowers with the strongest credit had an average rate of 5.49% while the credit invisible dealt with the burdens of 22.66%.

-Looking at your own rate charts, I bet you can find better options for many of those borrowers.
+Even with rate hikes (and more on the horizon), looking at your own rate charts, I bet you can find better options for many of those borrowers.
 Good thing, because…

 “I don’t want to save money on my car loan payments”, said nobody, ever.